um-grex/grex-docs/content/english/ood/_index.md

 **Active Jobs:**

 From this menu, you can access the list of current jobs on the queue.
 In other terms, anything you could get from running squeue from the command line.
+There is a field with the name __Filter__ where you can type _Queued_ or _Running_ if you want to filter the queued or running jobs.

 {{< collapsible title="Active Jobs view on OpenOndemand web portal on Grex" >}}
 ![](/ood/active-jobs.png)